Custodian REIT plc: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.

 Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.

-1 Details of the person discharging managerial responsibilities / person closely associated a) Name Laura Mattioli 2 Reason for the notification a) Position/status PCA b) Initial notification /Amendment Initial Notification 3 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor a) Name Custodian REIT plc b) LEI 2138001BOD1J5XK1CX76 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted Ordinary Shares of 1 pence per share Description of the financial instruments, type of instruments a) Identification code GB00BJFLFT45 b) Nature of the transactions Purchase of Shares Price(s) Volume(s) c) Price(s) and volume(s) 100.6 pence 200,000 Aggregated information d) - Aggregated volume 200,000 - Price 100.6 pence Nature of the transactions e) Purchase of shares h) Date of the transactions 22 February 2022 i) Place of the transactions London Stock Exchange
+1 Details of the person discharging managerial responsibilities / person closely associated a) Name Laura Mattioli 2 Reason for the notification a) Position/status PCA b) Initial notification /Amendment Initial Notification 3 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor a) Name Custodian REIT plc b) LEI 2138001BOD1J5XK1CX76 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted Ordinary Shares of 1 pence per share Description of the financial instruments, type of instruments a) Identification code GB00BJFLFT45 b) Nature of the transactions Purchase of Shares Price(s) Volume(s) c) Price(s) and volume(s) 101.0 pence 250,000 Aggregated information d) - Aggregated volume 250,000 - Price 101.0 pence Nature of the transaction e) Purchase of shares h) Date of the transaction 22 February 2022 i) Place of the transaction London Stock Exchange

 This announcement contains inside information for the purposes of Article 7 of EU Regulation 596/2014.
 Upon publication of this announcement, this information is now considered to be in the public domain.